intelligentplant/IndustrialAppStore.ClientTools.DotNet/src/IntelligentPlant.IndustrialAppStore.Templates/templates/iasmvc/README.md

 If you have not done so already, you can register as an Industrial App Store developer [here](https://appstore.intelligentplant.com/Developer/RegisterDeveloper).

-Once you have registered, you can create a new app registration for your app.
+Once you have registered as a developer, you can create a new app registration for your app.
 Make a note of the app ID that is generated for your app.
-Once you have created the app registration, you will need to add the following redirect URL to the registration:
+You will also need to add the following redirect URL to the app registration:

     https://localhost:44300/auth/signin-ip

-Next, you can do one of the following:
+Next, you can do one or both of the following on the registration page for your app:

 1. Generate a secret key for your app.
 2. Enable Proof Key for Code Exchange (PKCE) for your app.

-[PKCE](https://oauth.net/2/pkce/) is an extension to the OAuth2 authorization code flow that allows you to sign users into your app without requiring a secret key.
+[PKCE](https://oauth.net/2/pkce/) is an extension to the OAuth2 authorization code flow to enable a more secure transaction when exchanging an authorization code for an access token.
+When you enable PKCE, it is possible to authenticate users without requiring a secret key.
+However, the use of a secret key is still highly recommended unless your app requires you to publicly distribute an executable file.

-Next, update the default scopes requested by your app.
+Next, update the default scopes requested by your app on the app registration page.
 The following scopes are available:

 - Personal Info (`UserInfo`) - allows your app to query the Industrial App Store for information about the authenticated user (e.g. their display name and profile picture).
 - Data Read (`DataRead`) - allows your app to perform read queries on data sources and event sources that the authenticated user has granted the app access to.